stasyanko/laravel-large-project/README.md

  - an IDE should provide good autocomplete with minimal setup
  - use as few magic methods as possible, even better to remove them at all
  - if possible, make code independent on a framework
+ - not to use Eloquent relationships, as they make code hard to refactor and maintain

  ### TODO: